Loopring/loopring-web-v2/README.md

 - Project separates a lib called web3-provider, which is a third-party ETH web3 wallet provider service (wallectConnect & metamask),

-- Welcome to reuse it or integrate your provider service to our website.
+- You are welcome to reuse it or integrate your provider service to our website.

 - Feel free to leave suggestions or ideas.